| Title: | Multivariate Ordinal Regression Models |

 (optional) a list of parameters for controlling the fitting process.
 See |

-we use a long format for the input of data, where each row contains a subject index
+MMO:data:In MMO we use a long format for the input of data, where each row contains a subject index

-), a multiple measurement index (j
+(i), a multiple measurement index (j), an ordinal

 observation (Y) and all the covariates (X1 to Xp).
 This long format data structure is